leonv-dev/remote_database_importer/README.md

 # RemoteDatabaseImporter
 **RemoteDatabaseImporter** is a small gem with one specific pupose of life: Dump remote databases and import it locally.

-**Currently this gem is in the BETA version!**
+**This gem is currently in beta phase!**
-Its very well possible that unexpected errors occur
+Its well possible that unexpected errors occur.

 ## Features
 - Define multiple environments (such as staging, production etc.)
 - Rails intergration via rake task
 - Decide for yourself if the dump should be done over ssh or if pg_dump should connect to the DB port directly
-- It can therefore be used for all hosting providers (Heroku, Kubernetes, self-hosted, etc.)
+- It can therefore be used for almost all hosting providers (Heroku, Kubernetes, self-hosted, etc.)

 ## Installation